alatleephillips/alatleephillips/README.md

 - 🚴‍♀️ | I collect outdoor hobbies!
 I love to do a lot of different sports outside, like climbing, tennis, volleyball, ocean swimming, biking, skiing, and trail running.
 Let's be friends on [strava](https://www.strava.com/athletes/43089239)!

-- 🗒 | I am passionate about science communication, esepcially as a tool for improving DEI in STEM.
+- 🗒 | I am passionate about science communication, especially as a tool for improving DEI in STEM.
 I founded the project [Women Doing Science](www.womendoingscience) and wrote an (open access!) [paper](https://journals.sagepub.com/doi/full/10.1177/20563051221113068) on its impact.

 - 📚 | I am a huge science fiction and fantasy book nerd.
 Please send me your must-read books and *all* of your thoughts and feelings on my favorites.
 Currently: working my way through Wheel of Time!
 Feel free to friend me on [Goodreads!](https://www.goodreads.com/user/show/75106360-alex-phillips)